epilepsy for pharmacists

 If initial treatment is unsuccessful, monotherapy using another drug may be tried.
 The changeover period needs to be monitored, so the replacement drug is built up to an adequate or maximum tolerated dose before the first drug is tapered off slowly.
 Polytherapy (using two or more AEDs) may be necessary for some individuals.

-For more about indications for use, dosing and side effects see the British National Formulary (BNF) and BNF for Children (opens in new window).
+For more about indications for use, dosing and side effects see the British National Formulary (BNF) and British National Formulary for Children (BNFC).

 Factors affecting adherence to AEDs